 For experienced photographers, it seems easy enough, right?
 Changing the setting is easy, but explaining what your aperture is in the first place is a little more detailed.
 That way you know what the difference is between “open” and “closed” and all of the settings in between.
 Especially for anyone reading this that’s currently thinking “an F-WHAT?”.

 Explanation of your F-stop (Aperture):

 Think of your eyes as a camera aperture.
-When it’s really bright outside, your pupils close and let less light in so you see more clearly.
+When it’s bright outside, your pupils close and let less light in so you see more clearly.
 In the darkness, your pupils open to let more light in.
 So think of your Aperture as the pupil of your camera that you have complete control over.

-In order to create a more shallow (blurry) depth of field, you need to be able to allow the MOST light to come in as possible which means OPENING your Aperture (f-stop) to the LARGEST opening.
+To create a more shallow (blurry) depth of field, you need to be able to allow the MOST light to come in as possible which means OPENING your Aperture (f-stop) to the LARGEST opening.
 If you want more of your background in focus (such as a landscape shot) then you do the opposite by CLOSING your Aperture to the SMALLEST it will go to allow LESS light in.

 Open Aperture = More blurry